 The Chandelier is a stunning three-level cocktail lounge in the center of the casino/lobby area.
 It is a great spot for a before or after dinner drink.

-The Palazzo next to the Venetian has a Restaurant Row with notable restaurants like Yardbird Southern Table & Bar: At 3355 Las Vegas Blvd.
+The Palazzo next to the Venetian has a Restaurant Row with notable restaurants like Yardbird Southern Table & Bar.
+At 3355 Las Vegas Blvd.
 South in the Palazzo’s Restaurant Row.
 I chose Yardbird as I had enjoyed their restaurant in South Beach in Miami.
 They offer a modern take on Southern comfort with shared plates, craft cocktails, popular fried chicken.
 It is a popular spot for brunch or dinner.
 I loved the kale salad and the Virginia Ham biscuits similar to a slider.

 Bouchon: Bouchon is located at the Venetian Resort Hotel Casino at 3355 Las Vegas Blvd.
 South in the Venezia Tower.
 Operated by famed California chef, Thomas Keller, his traditional French dishes including roast chicken, steak frites, croque madame, pot de creme and lemon tart as well as an extensive raw bar, are fixtures throughout the year.

 He also has the more casual Bouchon Bakery at the Venetian.
 It offers croissants, confections, pastries, tarts and cookies as well as sandwiches and salads.

 As a regular at Canyon Ranch in Tucson, the famed fitness resort and spa, I always try to work out at their Spa Club at the Venetian.
 After a great workout I always loved their casual cafe for lunch.
 It is now called Truth & Tonic and features healthy cuisine.
 They also have CR CREĀT , a stop-and-go destination for energy-boosting juices and coffee, nutritious wraps, sandwiches and snacks in The Grand Canal Shoppes.

 Forum Shops at Caesars Palace